commerce-docs/microsite-commerce-storefront/CONTRIBUTING.md

 - ❌ ~~AEM Commerce boilerplate~~ - Incorrect; never use this term
 - ℹ️  The repository is named `aem-boilerplate-commerce`, but the product name is "Adobe Commerce boilerplate"

+**Terminology Progression Within a Page:**

+Use natural shorthand after introducing the full term:
+1. **First mention**: "Adobe Commerce boilerplate" or "Edge Delivery Services + Adobe Commerce Boilerplate"
+2. **Second mention**: "Commerce boilerplate" (shorthand)
+3. **Subsequent mentions**: "boilerplate"

+Example:
+> The **Adobe Commerce boilerplate** provides a complete foundation...
+Why use the Commerce boilerplate?
+The boilerplate eliminates complexity by...

+**Shortening "Adobe Commerce" Within Sections:**

+After introducing "Adobe Commerce" in a section, subsequent mentions within that section should use "Commerce" as shorthand:

+- ✅ "The **Adobe Commerce boilerplate** applies to building Commerce storefronts..." (second mention shortened)
+- ✅ "Adobe Commerce provides...
+Commerce also supports..." (subsequent mentions shortened)
+- ❌ "The Adobe Commerce boilerplate applies to Adobe Commerce storefronts..." (repetitive, should shorten second mention)

+This rule applies within the scope of a section (between H2/H3 headings) to avoid repetition and improve readability.

 This terminology applies to:
 - Page titles and descriptions
 - Body content and examples